Amazon Business Analytics for AI Workflows

 Connect Amazon seller data to your AI client.

-agentcentral gives Claude, ChatGPT, OpenClaw, Cursor, and other MCP clients structured access to Amazon Ads, Seller Central, inventory, orders, catalog, ranking, finance, and fulfillment data.
+agentcentral gives Claude, ChatGPT, OpenClaw, Cursor, and other MCP clients structured access to Amazon Ads, Seller Central, inventory, orders, catalog, finance, and fulfillment data.